 What might help?

-A few things may help lessen any pain.
+A few things may help lessen pain.
 Keeping the baby’s head higher than his bottom during feeding can be more comfortable for him/her.
 Being at a 30 to 40 degree angle with the baby’s bottom in the mother’s lap and his torso supported on the mother’s crossed leg may be one way for the baby to feed more comfortably.
 If the baby is feeding in a side-lying position then s/he may feed better on the left side; moving the baby over instead of turning him round if changing sides.
 It’s preferable to move the baby to a more upright position as soon as possible.
 3

 As the opening from the stomach to the oesophagus is usually on the right side, keeping the right side higher than the left may also help.

 Short, frequent feeds ease the incidence and discomfort of reflux.
 4 If a mother has a copious milk supply then feeding one side only at each feed may ease discomfort.
+However, it is worth looking at what seems to suit your baby.

 What causes reflux?